syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 # Intellisense

 EditControl provides Intellisense pop-up capabilities to add content easily, as like in Microsoft Visual Studio Code Editor.
+Intellisense pop-up that displays a list of code completion options to speed up the process of coding applications by reducing typos and other common mistakes.

-## Configure Intellisense
+## Configure intellisence popup

 In EditControl, `ContextChoice` support allows you to create pop-ups for displaying a list of options that are used to complete what the user is typing.
-This feature is modeled based on the List Members intellisense feature of Visual Studio, and is very convenient when editing programming languages.
-For example, in C# or VB.NET, when the . (period) character is typed after a class instance, a pop-up containing all the members of the class gets displayed.
-As you type in the editor, the list automatically changes selection to synchronize with the text that has been entered.
-You can also autocomplete the word by using the UP/DOWN ARROW keys to choose the Context Choice item and pressing the TAB key.
-The ContextChoice pop-up can be dismissed by pressing the ESC key.
+When the . (period) character is typed after a class instance, a pop-up containing all the members of the class gets displayed.

+You can also autocomplete the word by using the UP/DOWN ARROW keys to choose the Context Choice item and pressing the <kbd>Tab</kbd> key.
+The ContextChoice pop-up can be dismissed by pressing the <kbd>ESC</kbd> key.

 ![](Intellisense-images/Intellisense_img1.png)